December 26, 2021

 Example:

-Primary keyword: "seo tips" (3,800 searches/month); Long-tail variation #1: "seo tips for beginners" (100 searches/month); Long-tail variation #2: "small business seo tips" (70 searches/month)
+• Long-tail variations: "seo tips for beginners" (100 searches/month); "small business seo tips" (70 searches/month)

 *these estimate searches are based on results from a Semrush keyword research with target country The Netherlands

 Step 3.
-Set your BASIC Meta Title
+Create your BASIC Meta Title

 The moment people type something into Google they are looking for something.